micwan88/micwan88.github.io/README.md

 ## Welcome to Michael Wan GitHub Page

-This is GitHub page for Michael Wan :simple_smile:
+This is GitHub page for Michael Wan.